thomasekdahlN/wealthprognosis-app/README.md

 ### meta - top level - reserved keyword
 - meta.name - Required.
 Your name or an alias for you
+- meta.description - Optional.
+Longer description for the configuration
 - meta.birthYear - Required.
-When you are born
+Year you were born
-- meta.prognoseYear - Just visualizes this year extra with a colored line in excel
+- meta.prognoseAge - Optional.
+Age used for highlighting/projection focus in charts/exports
-- meta.pensionOfficialYear - Official pension year in your country (67 in noprway)
+- meta.pensionOfficialAge - Official retirement age in your country (e.g., 67 in Norway)
-- meta.pensionWishYear - When you wish to retire.
-Maybe you want to retire earlier because of F.I.R.E
+- meta.pensionWishAge - Desired retirement age (FIRE target or similar)
-- meta.deathYear - Required.
-When do you think you die?
+- meta.deathAge - Required.
+Expected age of death
 - meta.exportStartYear - Optional.
-Defaults to last year.
-The excel sheet created will start at this year.
+Calendar year to start Excel export from (defaults to last year)
+- meta.icon - Optional.
+Heroicon name (e.g., heroicon-o-user).
+Invalid values are ignored and set to null.
+- meta.color - Optional.
+Color hint for UI (string)
+- meta.tags - Optional.
+Array of tags for labeling/grouping

-Your pensionOfficialYear/pensionWishYear will be used to calculate equal payments (like 1/14 of your assets) from your assets until deathYear.
-So if you live longer, you get less pr year.
+Your pensionOfficialAge/pensionWishAge will be used to calculate equal payments (like 1/14 of your assets) from your assets until deathAge.
+If you live longer, you get less per year.

 ### Assets configurations